 - 1. Permanent placement of patio furniture on driveways is prohibited. - 2.
 Specific color choices on permanent decorative metal art must be black, rustic overlay, antique bronze or desert tones, unless otherwise approved by the Committee. - 3.
 Lights strung on plants or patios, poles, eaves, etc. are prohibited except during recognized holidays. - 4.
 Holiday decorations can be installed 30 days prior to the recognized holiday and must be removed 20 days after the holiday associated with the decorations. - 5.
 Permanent roof-mounted ornamentation is prohibited. - 6.
-Permanent placement of ornamentation or emblems in driveway pavement is prohibited.
+Permanent placement of ornamentation or emblems on driveway pavement is prohibited. - 7.
+No permanent or temporary additions, ornamentation or alterations shall be made to or on VCA common area property, such as and not exclusive to, open space, entry marquees, monuments or parks.
+This includes holiday or event decorations, as well as additions or changes to the landscape.